 The Association Partnership Program was designed to support and assist association representatives that may not have a budget in place to attend the 2nd annual Winery Association Leadership Conference (WALC).
 Participating attendees will receive a $250 discount on conference fees.

 Participation Requirements for Eligibility

-Qualifying for reimbursment is easy!
+Qualifying is easy!

 - Add USBevX Conference Information to your Association Site, Newsletters, and Event Calendars

 - Provide your Association’s Logo & URL for use on the US Wine & Beverage Expo site (usbevx.com)

 - Email USBevX Conference Information to Association Members leading up to the event, 4 times, (November, December, January, February) encouraging their participation.

 - Include your association promotional codes so your members can save on their registration fees.